 I remember it so vividly, driving to work the morning of the 27th with my jeep in 4×4 mode and the snow being over a foot deep on most of the roads on the way into the station..
 The city and county at the time only had like 4 plows and the snow was so deep people were just bottoming out their cars.
 You actually needed plow not brine or salt to get this heavy snow off the roads.

 Charlotte set a daily snowfall record on Feb 26, 2004 of 11.6”.
-This was also the 3rd biggest one day total on record.
+This was also the 3rd biggest one-day total on record.

 The storm total at the airport was 13.2 “ the 3rd biggest storm in city history.

-The heaviest amounts where just south of Uptown Charlotte in south Charlotte and into York County.
+The heaviest amounts were just south of Uptown Charlotte in south Charlotte and into York County.
 Rock Hill and Winthrop University recorded about 22” of snow.
 This was York Counties biggest snow on record and a top 3 storm in South Carolina state history.